Estimating the potential for shared autonomous scooters: Introduction

 \section{Introduction}

-The transportation landscape in cities is changing rapidly, with three important areas of technological advancement driving disruptive changes~\cite{Fulton2017}.
-First, connected devices that enable real-time feedback, control, and optimization are becoming commonplace.
-The ubiquitous availability of smartphones allowed new operators providing on-demand transportation options to successfully compete with more traditional modes~\cite{Firnkorn2012}.
-Many companies that fall under the ``sharing economy'' paradigm offer new options such as ride-hailing and ride-sharing~\cite{Santi2014}, car-sharing~\cite{Jorge2013} and bike-sharing~\cite{Lowalekar2017,Shen2018,Xu2019}.
-Second, improvements in electric propulsion and battery technology are resulting in cleaner and lighter vehicles, reducing local emissions and opening up possibilities for new vehicle form factors~\cite{lamprecht2019decentralized,lamprecht2018improving}.
-Lastly, rapid advances in autonomous driving can result in profound changes in urban mobility~\cite{Guerra2015,Smith2012,Harper2016,Kondor2018b,Meghjani2018}; indeed, several large companies are racing to be the first to deploy fully autonomous taxis in commercial service.
+The transportation landscape in cities is changing rapidly, with three important areas of technological advancement driving disruptive changes~\cite{Fulton2017}: (1) connected devices enabling real-time optimizations and new, on-demand transportation modes~\cite{Firnkorn2012,Santi2014,Jorge2013,Lowalekar2017,Shen2018,Xu2019}; (2) improvements in electric propulsion and battery technology resulting in cleaner vehicles and new form factors~\cite{lamprecht2019decentralized,lamprecht2018improving}; and (3) autonomous vehicle technology that promises profound changes with urban mobility~\cite{Smith2012,Harper2016,Kondor2018b,Meghjani2018}.
+Despite the possibilities afforded by new technologies, there is a lot of uncertainty about how the future of urban transportation will look like, with serious concerns whether sustainable modes of transportation can remain competitive in the age of cheap on-demand autonomous mobility~\cite{Smith2012,Harper2016,Wen2018,Shen2018b,Basu2018,Mo2018}.

-Despite the possibilities afforded by new technologies, it is still uncertain how the future of urban transportation will look like and what policies are needed for technological advances to result in net benefits.
-There is an unclear picture about the full benefits and drawbacks of ride-sourcing services, with concerns often raised about potential increase in total vehicle travel, congestion, and decreased public transit ridership~\cite{Clewlow2017,Jin2018,Henao2018}.
-Similarly, there are concerns that the benefits of autonomous cars will be mitigated by increased volume of trips and total energy use~\cite{Smith2012,Harper2016}.
-Consequently, providing a core transportation infrastructure of high-capacity modes will remain important, with the question of keeping transit attractive in the age of on-demand autonomous mobility being crucial~\cite{Salazar2018,Wen2018,Shen2018b,Basu2018,Mo2018}.